Forced labour: Slavery

-The archetypal and best-known form of unfree labour is chattel slavery, in which individual workers are legally owned throughout their lives, and may be bought, sold or otherwise exchanged by owners, while never or rarely receiving any personal benefit from their labour.
 Slavery was common in many ancient societies, including ancient Egypt, Babylon, Persia, ancient Greece, Rome, ancient China, the pre-modern Muslim world, as well as many societies in Africa and the Americas.
 Being sold into slavery was a common fate of populations that were conquered in wars.

-Perhaps the most prominent example of chattel slavery was the enslavement of many millions of black people in Africa, as well as their forced transportation to the Americas, Asia, or Europe, where their status as slaves was almost always inherited by their descendants.
+Chattel Slavery is an extreme form of unfree labour in which people are legally regarded as property for life and are subject to being bought, sold, or transferred by their owners, and typically receive no personal benefit from their work.
+One of the most widespread and systematized forms of chattel slavery occurred during the transatlantic slave trade between the 16th and 19th centuries.
+During this period, it is estimated that between 10 million and 12 million Black Africans were forcibly transported across the Atlantic Ocean to the Americas.
+Many were taken through the Middle Passage to Brazil, the Caribbean, and North America.
+In these systems, slavery was typically hereditary, with the legal status of enslavement passed from parent to child.
+Smaller numbers of enslaved Africans were brought to Europe, and others were also trafficked through the trans-Saharan and Indian Ocean slave trades.
+These systems varied significantly in structure, scale, and legal status and were not always chattel in form.

 The term "slavery" is often applied to situations which do not meet the above definitions, but which are other, closely related forms of unfree labour, such as debt slavery or debt-bondage (although not all repayment of debts through labour constitutes unfree labour).
-Examples are the Repartimiento system in the Spanish Empire, or the work of Indigenous Australians in northern Australia on sheep or cattle stations (ranches), from the mid-19th to the mid-20th century.
-In the latter case, workers were rarely or never paid, and were restricted by regulations and/or police intervention to regions around their places of work.

 In late 16th century Japan, "unfree labour" or slavery was officially banned; but forms of contract and indentured labour persisted alongside the period's penal codes' forced labour.
 Somewhat later, the Edo period's penal laws prescribed "non-free labour" for the immediate families of executed criminals in Article 17 of the Gotōke reijō (Tokugawa House Laws), but the practice never became common.
 The 1711 Gotōke reijō was compiled from over 600 statutes that were promulgated between 1597 and 1696.

 According to Kevin Bales in Disposable People: New Slavery in the Global Economy (1999), there are now an estimated 27 million slaves in the world.

-Blackbirding

-Blackbirding involves kidnapping or trickery to transport people to another country or far away from home, to work as a slave or low-paid involuntary worker.
-In some cases, workers were returned home after a period of time.